MOO-VIS/Peek-a-Moo/README.md

 ![](docs/usage_examples/gifs/FAQ.gif)
 ## Usage

 The app is designed to be intuitive with helpful pop-over information integrated throughout.
-There are also dyanmic error messages and warning flags to assist the user experience.
+There are also dynamic error messages and warning flags to assist the user experience.

 For a usage example video of the dashboard, please visit this [link](https://www.youtube.com/watch?v=m35yaKY-6vw)